Yes, you absolutely can use AMD GPU with Intel CPU. There should be no conflicts or issues when running AMD graphics cards with an Intel processor.

 In the following text, I discuss what matters when installing a GPU.

 The CPU brand DOES NOT matter when installing a graphics card.

-What does matter is you have the right slot and the right amount of power cables for the graphics card.
+What matters is that you have the correct slot and amount of power cables for the graphics card.